Milton Keynes University Hospital: Performance

 In December 2013 it was announced that Monitor was reviewing health services in Bedfordshire and Milton Keynes in an attempt to avert "significant problems ahead" in the local hospitals.

 The trust did poorly in the 2014 cancer patient experience survey and in February 2015 agreed to pair up with Harrogate and District NHS Foundation Trust, which did very well, in a scheme intended to "spread and accelerate innovative practice via peer to peer support and learning".
 Following its inspection, the Care Quality Commission (CQC) advised, in March 2015, that the trust "requires improvement".
 Following that the CQC carried out an unannounced inspection to the trust on 12, 13 and 17 July 2016, to check how improvements had been made in the urgent and emergency care, medical care and end of life care core services.
 They also inspected the maternity and gynaecology service.
 Overall, CQC inspected all five key questions for the urgent and emergency care and medical care core services and found that improvements had been made so that both core services were now rated as "good" overall.
 The trust was rated "worse than expected" over care for women giving birth.
 The trust was again graded as "good" overall in 2019.

 Staffing

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 2623 full-time equivalent staff and a sickness absence rate of 3.99%.
 61% of staff recommend it as a place for treatment and 58% recommended it as a place to work.
 The trust halved its £21m agency spend between 2015 and 2019 after introducing a series of workforce benefits.
 The electronic rostering system has been particularly successful.

 Location

 The hospital is just south of Central Milton Keynes, off Standing Way (A421, H8) near its junction with Marlborough Street (B4034, V8).
 It is well served by public transport.
+Its post-code is MK6 5LD.